JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20240213.md

 ## Pro/con committee volunteers needed for the voters' pamphlet

-For the February 13th 2024 election, 138 school districts are expected to run Enrichment tax measures and 19 school districts are expected to run Bond tax measures.
+For the February 13th 2024 election, 138 school districts are expected to run Enrichment Levy tax measures and 19 school districts are expected to run Bond tax measures.
-School districts are tasked with finding pro and con committee volunteers for the voters' pamphlet for their own measures.
+School districts, by state statute, are tasked with finding pro and con committee volunteers for the voters' pamphlet for their own measures.
 Districts readily find pro committee members but rarely find con committee members.
-If school districts fail to find pro and/or con committee volunteers, the county elections department will usually (but not always) make and attempt to find volunteers.
+If school districts fail to find pro and/or con committee members, the county elections department will usually (but not always) make an attempt, over a day or two, to find volunteers.

 Interested citizens (pro or con) have until December 15th 2023 to either volunteer through the school district or the county elections department.
 Up to 3 people can be on each committee.
 Different counties have different rules for volunteers.
 Some counties require (D)istrict area residency.
 Some require (C)ounty residency.
 Some have (N)o residency requirements.